 Here, an arched wood vanity mirror brings a luxurious touch to this small full bathroom.

-AKB Design Studio – similar mirror – similar mirror
+AKB Design Studio – similar mirror – sconce

 With its luxurious finishes and wall moldings, this timeless bathroom a great example of quiet luxury interior design.